moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 organize a memorial gathering for Joseph.
 I believe this emotional support was helpful for the students' grieving and contributed to their welfare.
 Many of the students have thanked me for leading this.

-.. [#] Additional internal service items for the appraisal period:

-   - Met with MAE and ECE faculty candidates and provided feedback to the search committees.

 External Service
 ----------------